nodejs/undici/README.md

   Default: `null`.
 * `signal: AbortSignal|EventEmitter|Null`
   Default: `null`.
-- `headersTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between receiving a complete headers.
-  Use `0` to disable it entirely.
-Default: `30e3` milliseconds (30s).
-- `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between receiving a body data.
-  Use `0` to disable it entirely.
-Default: `30e3` milliseconds (30s).
 * `idempotent: Boolean`, whether the requests can be safely retried or not.
   If `false` the request won't be sent until all preceding requests in the pipeline has completed.